 - Smudges along baseboards – Dirt and grease on the bodies of mice & rats will often leave dirty smudge marks along walls and corners.

-- Odors – If a rodent has made its nest in your home, you are likely to start smelling urine odors in the area they are nesting.
+- Odors – If a rodent has made its nest in your home, you are likely to start smelling urine odors in the nest area.

 If you have seen any of the signs above, it’s time to schedule a FREE inspection with 855Bugs.
 We can help identify points of entry, sources of food and water, and utilize a variety of pest control methods to ensure your home is rodent-free!